AEW News: Brandi Rhodes Wants More Women In Executive Roles

 AEW’s mantra is that wrestling is for everyone, and they will not stand for outdated ideologies tainting their brand.
 As Ringside News recently reported, a fan was kicked out of a pay-per-view for making bigoted comments, which set the tone for AEW’s dedication to supporting a positive cause.

 Earlier this year, The Inquisitr reported that Rhodes was thrilled to be AEW’s chief brand officer as the role allows her to marry her academic background with her passion for sports entertainment.
-She now appears to be using her influence to pave the way for other women to work behind the scenes, which will be good for diversity in the business going forward.
+She now appears to be using her influence to pave the way for other women to work behind-the-scenes, which will be good for diversity in the business going forward.